Where possible, outpatient appointments will now take place over the phone.

 The health professional may offer to call you at a different time.

 What happens if I miss my appointment?

-- The healthcare professional will attempt to call you up to three times and then, if possible, leave a message saying that they have phoned you.
+The healthcare professional will attempt to call you up to three times and then, if possible, they will leave a message saying that they have phoned you.

-- They will then decide on the next step, which could include re booking your appointment or discharging you back to your GP.
-Please contact the team if you have any concerns about this.
+They will then decide on the next step, which could include re-booking your appointment or discharging you back to your GP.
+Please contact your hospital department if you have any concerns about this.

-What happens if the healthcare professional doesn’t phone?
+What happens if the healthcare professional doesn’t phone me?

 If the healthcare professional doesn’t phone within an hour of your appointment time, you may check with the hospital department concerned using the number on your appointment letter.